charan-sg/Server/server/README.txt

 Why learn Express?
 Express is a user-friendly framework that simplifies the development process of Node applications.
 It uses JavaScript as a programming language and provides an efficient way to build web applications and APIs.
 With Express, you can easily handle routes, requests, and responses, which makes the process of creating robust and scalable applications much easier.

+To run the Server command : node server